Basic Rules to Pickleball – An Overview

 - The person serving announces the score.
 When playing doubles, the score consists of – and is announced as – 3 numbers: (1) the server's team score, (2) the opponents score and (3) the server number (either 1 or 2).

-- Serving a pickleball must be executed under-handed with paddle contact with the ball made below the waist.
+- Serving a pickleball must be executed under-handed.

 - The serve must go diagonal across the net and land beyond the opponent's non-volley zone.
 (Because the non-volley line is part of the non-volley zone, if the ball touches any part of the non-volley line on the serve, it is a fault).

 - If the serving team wins the rally, a point is scored.
 The server then rotates with his/her partner and serves to the receiver in the opposite court.

 - Both players on the team will get the opportunity to serve and score points before relinquishing the serve to the opponents.